-Nana Dodi: Christmas is a time to make memories, create traditions and to increase family love.
+Nana Dodi: Christmas is a time to make memories, create traditions, and to increase family love.
 I’m blessed to have amazingly perfect grandchildren who I can spoil and enjoy.
 How lucky I am!

 Grandparents can have Profound Effect on their Grandkids Brain Development

-Daniel Goleman, Ph.D., author of Emotional Intelligence, said that “every person to person interaction shapes the human brain and the more important the relationship the more profound the effect on brain development.”
+Daniel Goleman, Ph.D., author of Emotional Intelligence, said that “every person-to-person interaction shapes the human brain and the more important the relationship the more profound the effect on brain development.”

 Grandparents are important to their grandkids.
 Based on Goleman’s advice, a warm, loving and involved relationship between a grandparent and grandchild positively shapes the brain development of these precious children and helps mold them into happy giving adults.

 What a gift it is to be a grandparent!
-In fact, it’s the best Christmas present ever!

-You can access the 2-minute video here.
+Access the 2-minute video here.

 Want to remember this post?
 Post, “How to Make Christmas Spectacular with Grandparents” to your favorite Pinterest board.